 The Honeymoon Phase: Passion, Pitfalls and Practical Advice

 There are specifically defined stages in every long term romantic relationship that come with unique ups and downs.
-The “honeymoon” phase is probably the most well known relationship stage, because it is at the beginning of a relationship.
+The “honeymoon” phase is probably the most well known relationship stage, because it is at the beginning of a relationship so every relationship has a honeymoon phase.
 The honeymoon stage is also well known because it is one of the most exciting and passionate stages in a relationship.
-During the honeymoon phase, partners are typically “drunk on love” because of the chemicals that are released in your brain as your first start falling in love with your partner.
-The combination of oxytocin, phenylethylamine, serotonin, and dopamine that are released literally cause new lovebirds to get drunk off of love during the honeymoon phase.
+During the honeymoon phase, partners are typically “drunk on love” because of the chemicals that are released in your brain as you first start falling in love with your partner.
+The combination of oxytocin, phenylethylamine, serotonin, and dopamine that are released in the brain when you are newly in love with a partner literally cause new lovebirds to get drunk off of love during the honeymoon phase.

 These feel good chemicals heighten your excitement and desire for one another and cause people to become infatuated with their partners.
 During this stage of infatuation, it is often hard to see the bigger picture.
 Couples in the honeymoon stages often have on “rose colored glasses” that prevent them from seeing any flaws in their partner or general incompatibility in their relationship.
 This means that people often miss red flags, because they are so into their new partner they can’t find any faults in what is happening, even if these things are clear to people in their inner circles.